 Ethos, pathos and logos in advertising

 Understanding logos, pathos, and ethos gives us insight into why popular persuasive techniques in advertising are so effective.
-By establishing ourselves as a credible source of information and providing content that is trustworthy and value-adding, we appeal to ethos.
+By establishing ourselves as a credible source of information and providing trustworthy and value-adding content, we appeal to ethos.
 By providing case studies, data, facts, and figures to support claims, we appeal to logos.
 And when we realize that our audience is made of human beings and that we need to speak directly and sincerely to their emotional reality, we rely on pathos.

 But, as with any marketing strategy, your results will depend on your ability to target your audience effectively.
-For some smaller businesses and nonprofits, it may work to appeal primarily to emotion and logic, but a smaller startup may find that they have to ramp up their credibility first in order to be noticed.
-Be aware of the context surrounding your campaign, and how that affects your overall pitch – given prevailing social movements, politics, and global events, how does your message need to change to be heard?
+For some smaller businesses and nonprofits, it may work to appeal primarily to emotion and logic.
+Still, a smaller startup may find that they have to ramp up their credibility first to be noticed.
+Be aware of the context surrounding your campaign and how that affects your overall pitch – given prevailing social movements, politics, and global events, how does your message need to change to be heard?
 Decide on the mode of persuasion that will best help you do that.

 It’s possible to use skillful combinations of two or more modes.
-You could employ a ‘logic sandwich’ where you surround your facts and data with emotional appeals that make an impact more powerful than either mode would be on its own.
-You could even play one mode off against another, for example specifically making the claim that although your competitors may use emotional appeals, you know that your audience is smarter than that, and will naturally respond to the rational argument you’re making (this itself is, of course, a powerful appeal to emotion in disguise).
+You could employ a ‘logic sandwich’ where you surround your facts and data with emotional appeals that make an impact more powerful than either mode would be.
+You could even play one mode off against another, for example, specifically claiming that although your competitors may use emotional appeals, you know that your audience is smarter than that, and will naturally respond to the rational argument you’re making (this itself is, of course, a powerful appeal to emotion in disguise).

-Finally, one more example of how Apple does a mix of the Aristotelian notions of ethos, pathos, and logos to create a message that fully resonates with their audience.
+Finally, one more example of how Apple mixes the Aristotelian notions of ethos, pathos, and logos to create a message that fully resonates with its audience.

 In creating a digital marketing strategy, it’s not enough to know who your audience is and what they want.
-You need to understand how they want it presented, and why.
-Marketing experts believe that a persuasive advertisement should hit all three notes, for example by combining reviews (ethos), quantitative data (logos), and emotive imagery and language (pathos).
-But the overall way these three perspectives are combined will invariably favor one mode.
+You need to understand how they want it presented and why.
+Marketing experts believe that a persuasive advertisement should hit all three notes, for example, by combining reviews (ethos), quantitative data (logos), and emotive imagery and language (pathos).
+But how these three perspectives are combined will invariably favour one mode.

-Ultimately, creating an effective marketing strategy means thinking first about who you are addressing, and what will ultimately inspire them to hear and act on what you say.
-Marketing is, at the end of the day, communication.
+Ultimately, creating an effective marketing strategy means thinking first about who you are addressing and what will ultimately inspire them to hear and act on what you say.
+Marketing is communication.
 All communication consists of three components: the one sending the message, the one receiving it, and the message itself.
-As marketers, we cannot control how our messages will be received by our audience, but we can alter that message and its delivery so that it has the best chance of landing in the way we want it to.
-By carefully analyzing the stats, tracking data, and observing the results of our interventions, we can craft a digital marketing strategy that really works.
+As marketers, we cannot control how our audience will receive our messages, but we can alter that message and its delivery so that it has the best chance of landing in the way we want it to.
+By carefully analyzing the stats, tracking data, and observing the results of our interventions, we can craft a digital marketing strategy that works.